Evolution of networks with multiple junctions: Introduction

-The restarting procedure allows us to define an ``extended'' curvature flow with singularities at an increasing sequence of times.
+In Section~\ref{restart} it is explained how to combine Theorem~\ref{evolnonreg} with the previous analysis of the singularities in order to continue the flow after a singular time.
+Then, we analyze the preserved geometric quantities and the possible changes in the topology of a network in passing through a singularity.
+This is applied in Section~\ref{llong} to study the long-time behavior of the flow, indeed, the restarting procedure allows us to define an ``extended'' curvature flow with singularities at an increasing sequence of times.
 An important open question is whether the maximal time interval of existence of such flow is finite or not, where the main problem is the possible ``accumulation'' of the singular times (if they are not finite, which actually we do not know).
-Clearly, in case such an ``extended'' flow can be defined for every time (as the Brakke flow obtained by L.~Kim and Y.~Tonegawa in~\cite{kimton}), like for a flow without singularities after some time, we ask ourselves if the network converges, as $t\to+\infty$, to a stationary network for the length functional.
+We mention that in the special case of symmetric networks with only two triple junctions, it can be shown that the set of singular times is necessarily finite, see~\cite{NoSc23}.
+Clearly, if such ``extended'' flow can be defined for every time (as the Brakke flow obtained by L.~Kim and Y.~Tonegawa in~\cite{kimton}), we ask ourselves if the network converges, as $t\to+\infty$, to a stationary network for the length functional (a Steiner network).
+In Proposition~\ref{prolong} we prove the convergence {\em up to a subsequence} of the family of the evolving networks to a possibly degenerate one (some curves could disappear in the limit), as $t\to+\infty$.
+If we then assume that such limit network is not degenerate, with the help of {\em {\L}ojasiewicz--Simon gradient inequality}, we are actually able to prove the full convergence of the flow, in Theorem~\ref{prop:Convergence}.
+We finally conclude Section~\ref{llong} presenting a stability result: if a network is sufficiently close in $W^{2,2}$--norm to a regular network $\SS_\ast$ composed of straight segments only, its motion by curvature exists for all times and smoothly converges to a regular network still composed of straight segments and with the same length of $\SS_\ast$.

-In Section~\ref{dsuL} we discuss a scaling invariant, geometric quantity associated to a network, first proposed in~\cite{hamilton3} (see also~\cite{huisk2}), later extended in~\cite{mannovtor} to the case of a triod and in~\cite{BeNo} to lens--shaped networks, consisting in a sort of ``embeddedness measure'' which is positive when no self--intersections are present.
-By a monotonicity argument, we show that this quantity is bounded below along the flow, under the assumption that the number of $3$--points of the network is not greater than two.
-As a consequence, in this case we have that every possible $C^1\loc$--limit of rescalings of networks of the flow is an embedded network with multiplicity one.
-We underline that it is not clear to us how to obtain a similar bound/conclusion for a general network (with several triple junctions), since the analogous quantity, if there are more than two $3$--points, (apparently) does not share the above monotonicity property.

-In Section~\ref{globsec}, under the assumption that there is only one $3$--point, we can describe the whole evolution of a network in detail: in the case of a triod we show its convergence to a Steiner network if the lengths of the three curves stay bounded away from zero and in the case of a spoon we describe the formation of the possible singularities.